telerik/react-coffee-warehouse/README.md

 ## Prerequisites

-Make sure that your current Node.js version is compatible with version 4.13.1 of node-sass.
+Make sure that your current Node.js version is compatible with version `9.0.0` of node-sass.
 More information on version compatibility can be found here: https://github.com/sass/node-sass#node-version-support-policy

+If you do not have python installed along with all the node-gyp dependencies, first download python 2.7: https://www.python.org/download/releases/2.7/

+Then open Powershell or Git Bash with administrator privileges and execute:

+1. npm install --global --production windows-build-tools

+2. npm install --global node-gyp

+3. set the python environment variable using npm config set python "path-to-python".
+For example: npm config set python "%USERPROFILE%\.windows-build-tools\python27\python.exe"

 ## Available Scripts